 Types of Shareholders:

 There are different types of shareholders depending upon the type of ownership and control.

-If company has raised fund by issuing equity shares or preference shares then the owners of these two types of shares are known as Equity Shareholders and Preference Shareholders respectively.
+If a company has raised funds by issuing equity shares or preference shares then the owners of these two types of shares are known as Equity Shareholders and Preference Shareholders respectively.

 If the company has raised money through a loan i.e by the issue of debentures then they are known as Debenture holders.

 All the types of shareholders are having different rights in the working of the company.

 1. Equity Shareholder:

-Equity shareholders are the types of shareholders that own the company.
+Equity shareholders are those who own the company.
 They have voting rights in the company depending upon the number of shares owned by them.
 They have the right to question the management of the company’s work.

 For example, their votes decide if any director, auditor, the raising of debt, acquisitions, etc is to b done or not.
 If majority shareholders oppose the motion then the promoters of the company will have to abide by the shareholder’s decision.

 At the time of winding up of any company, the Equity shareholders are paid at the end for the value of their holding after Debenture holders and Preference shareholders are paid off.

 Also, dividends will be first paid to Preference shareholders and then to the Equity shareholders.

-Equity shareholders are entitled for Bonus and Rights and can also participate in Buyback.
+Equity shareholders are entitled to Bonuses and Rights and can also participate in Buyback.

-Further, equity shareholders can also be categorized as per their shareholding pattern into promoters, Institutional investors (foreign and domestic) and public.
+Further, equity shareholders can also be categorized as per their shareholding pattern into promoters, Institutional investors (foreign and domestic), and the public.

 2. Preference Shareholder: